xCENTx/UnknownCheats-Resources/README.md

 # UnknownCheats-Resources
-A collection of header files for file analysts to update releases
+A collection of header files for file analysts